Azure/azure-sdk/docs/android/design.md

 {% include requirement/MUST id="android-testing-mocking" %} support mocking of network operations.

-> TODO: Say something about mocking of the requests and how to design for it.
+> TODO: Say something about mocking requests and how to design for it.

 ## Azure SDK Library Design